mahnoor79/Excel-Sales-Analysis-dashboard/README.md

 This Power BI Sales Dashboard provides insights into sales performance by month, country, customer, region, and product.
 Key visualizations reveal trends and regional data for strategic decisions.
 Conclusion: The dashboard is essential for thorough sales analysis.
 Recommendation: Regularly update data and use filters for precise insights.

 🔍**Column-by-Column Breakdown**

 *Employee ID*
 This is a unique code for each employee – like a roll number in school.
 It helps you identify and differentiate each person.

 *Department*
-This column tells us which department the employee works in – like Finance, IT, Marketing, etc. This helps when you're analyzing departments individually or comparing them.
+This column tells us which department the employee works in, such as Finance, IT, Marketing, etc. This helps when analyzing departments individually or comparing them.

 *Designation*
 This is the employee's job title or position—like Analyst, Manager, Executive, etc. It gives insight into the hierarchy or level of responsibility.

 *Date of Joining*
-Now, this is interesting – it shows when the employee joined the company.
+This is interesting – it shows when the employee joined the company.
 This is useful for calculating tenure or understanding hiring trends.

 *Salary*
 Everyone’s favorite column 😄 – this shows how much each employee earns.
 You could use this to analyze average pay, high/low earners, or salary growth if historical data is available.

 *Location*
 This tells us where the employee is based – like Karachi, Lahore, Islamabad, etc. It helps understand geographic distribution.

 *Employment Type*
 Here, we find out whether the person is a full-time, part-time, contractual, etc, employee.
 Useful for cost analysis or workforce planning.

 *Gender*
 This gives a gender label for each employee, which can be used for gender diversity analysis